DMeechan/Simply-Done/README.md

 Current list of features I'd like to add in the near future:
+- Make action buttons light up when hovered over
+  - As shown <a href="https://gyazo.com/746ce5e7b765e6cc8a5db5af674136b0">here</a> in Polymail
+  - If I use a similar style, it'll look *amazingly* clean
 - Drag tasks to re-arrange
 - When timer is running, add ability to mark currently-active task as done or change its estimated time on the fly
 - Preferences to change: